jkyereh/CS50-Project-0/README.md

-# CS50-Project-0
+# Project 0

-First project on Cs50 Web programming with python
+Web Programming with Python and JavaScript